zinzy/zinzy.website-v3/content/page/Uses.md

 ### Stationery

-- **Filofax Lockwood Cognac Zipped A5 Organizer:** After lusting after them for years, I finally found myself with the financial privilege to buy my first Filofax at 19.
-I've been a fan ever since.
-This A5 journal, fully zipped with lots of pockets, usually goes where I do.
-It is my trusted companion for any type of writing I do.
+- **[Midori MD Notebook in A5 or B6 Slim](https://md-product.com/):** elegant, simple, with beautifully thing paper that somehow doesn't struggle with my ink
-- **Palomino [Blackwing 602](https://en.wikipedia.org/wiki/Blackwing_602):** Knowing I'm writing and sketching only with a mere approximation of the original Blackwing, I love these pencils for their softness and the fact that they introduced me to the wonderful world of long point sharpening.
+- **[TWSBI ECO Clear Fountain Pen](https://www.jetpens.com/TWSBI-ECO-Clear-Fountain-Pen-Fine/pd/16631):** Aware these are known for their cracking issues, I wanted my first vacuum fill fountain pen to be in a lower price range.
+I've promised myself that, if I last a full year, I can upgrade.
-- **DécoTime twin markers:** What I suspect to be a hilariously local product sold at the Dutch version of the Dollar Store, Action, these markers are lovely for highlighting and simple drawing.
+- **[Mont Blanc Permanent Black Ink (bottle)](https://www.montblanc.com/en-nl/ink-bottle-permanent-black-60%C2%A0ml-MB128196VG.html):** It takes a moment to dry, but I love having a bottle of ink in the house so that I don't have to mess around with cartridges.

 ### Kitchenware

 - **[Le Creuset spatulas](https://www.lecreuset.com/kitchen-tools/spoons-and-spatulas):** the most-used and most-liked tools in our kitchen are a variety of spatulas that we use for _everything_.
-- **[Safe Bambino espresso maker](https://www.sageappliances.com/eu/en/products/espresso/bes450.html):** As an ~~avid coffee drinker~~ asshole Millennial, well-brewed coffee and impeccably steamed milk is the fuel that starts my engine.
+- **[Sage Bambino espresso maker](https://www.sageappliances.com/eu/en/products/espresso/bes450.html):** As an ~~avid coffee drinker~~ asshole Millennial, well-brewed coffee and impeccably steamed milk is the fuel that starts my engine.
 In Covid times, I, along with all the other gentrifiers in the neighborhood, developed a habit of getting takeout coffee from Coffee Company.
 There were months that I spent in excess of 250 Euros at that establishment.
 This machine is helping me make better choices.
 - **Fake Stanley Cup:** Like so many other people on the planet, I've been totally influenced to get one of those ridiculous Stanley Cups.
 What's worse, I even wanted one in the rosé color omnipresent in my Pinterest ads.
 A longtime fan of Stanley products, mostly because of its leak-proof and thermal technology, I refused to pay 70+ Euros for a product with a plastic lid that didn't do anything temperature-wise.
 The knock-off I got for 24 Euros has been serving me very well ever since.

 ### Books